-At present he is professor in band conducting & composing at the Tilburg Fontys University of Arts and resident conductor of the Koninklijke Harmonie Orpheus Tilburg.
+At present he is professor in band conducting & composing at the Tilburg Fontys University of the Arts and resident conductor of the Koninklijke Harmonie Orpheus Tilburg.
 He is also a Global Experience Director at the Stanfort Faculty of Music Singapore and an associate conductor with the Netherlands Police Orchestra.
 Hardy is playing an active role as guest conductor, clinician, lecturer and judge particularly in Singapore and Italy and he also has had occasional engagements as guest conductor in USA, Canada, Israel, Hong Kong and many European countries.

 For his achievements in the field of wind music in general and specially for the Corpo Bandistico di Borgosatollo, this city awarded Hardy their honorary citizenship in 2016.